PlumpMath/nao/README.md

 * (make-chan [name]): Create a channel.
 * (<- chan [timer]): Read a data from a channel.
 If channel is empty, block current thread.
-If a timer is specified, it will wake up current thread if time is out.
+If a timer is specified, it will wake up current thread and return "timeout" if time is out.
 * (-> chan data): Write a data into a channel.
 * (remove-chan chan): Remove a channel.